About Us

 While teaching full time at a university social work program in Florida, Shimon Cohen recognized a gap in the stories being told about the profession.
 Social workers on the frontlines of justice work—those building community, challenging systems, and reimagining what care could look like—often went unheard in traditional settings.
 He envisioned a podcast that would center these voices: a space to elevate real stories of social change and highlight practitioners pushing boundaries in their work.

-That demand sparker the expansion of Doin' The Work into continuing education.
-Today, the platform offers both podcast episodes and CE-eligible courses designed for social workers, counselors, therapists, and helping professionals who are committed to anti-oppressive practice, equity, and liberation.
-Our content in rooted in real-world liberation, shared by a deep belief in justice, and guided by practitioners doin' the work every day.
+That demand sparked the expansion of Doin' The Work into continuing education.
+Today, the platform offers both podcast episodes and CE-eligible courses designed for social workers, counselors, therapists, educators, advocates, and other helping professionals committed to anti-oppressive practice, equity, and liberation.
+Our content is rooted in real-world practice, shaped by a deep belief in justice, and guided by practitioners doin' the work every day.

 Meet Our Team